 Their burrowing makes them unwelcome in cemeteries and where earthen dams hold back lake water.

 Today, February 2 is the well-known date for Groundhog Day, when groundhogs supposedly emerge from their dens and either "see their shadows" or not.
-If it's sunny on Groundhog Day, the groundhog supposedly sees his shadow and returns to his burrow to continue hibernation, knowing there will be six more weeks of winter.
+If it's sunny on Groundhog Day, the groundhog supposedly sees its shadow and returns to its burrow to continue hibernation, knowing there will be six more weeks of winter.
 But if it's cloudy, then winter weather is over, and it's safe for people to begin plowing and planting.
 Historically, weather "signs" and omens were taken seriously because they determined the best timing for farming activities.
 Apparently, decades ago, it really didn't matter if anyone actually saw a groundhog on Groundhog Day — it was mainly about whether it was cloudy or sunny on this special date.

 However, before people from other parts of the country started to influence Ozark culture, Groundhog Day in southern Missouri and northern Arkansas was widely believed to be February 14, the same as Valentine's Day.
 Ozark folklorist Vance Randolph explained that from about 1900 to 1940, the "correct" date for Groundhog Day was a truly contentious issue in the Ozarks, pitting longtime backcountry Ozarkers against "outsiders," "furriners," and "the younger generation," who were clearly rushing the season and getting it all wrong.
 By the early 1930s, having a sunny February 2 and a cloudy February 14 would mean that the oldtimers were taking off their coats and cultivating their gardens, while newcomers were settling in for another six weeks of winter.